 Maintaining HOME-assisted affordable housing is a high priority.
-During the 2020-2021 Program Year, the City inspected the HOME-assisted properties listed below to determine compliance with the housing codes and other applicable regulations.
+During the 2022-2023 Program Year, the City inspected the HOME-assisted properties listed below to determine compliance with the housing codes and other applicable regulations.
 Where any deficiencies existed, the property owner and property management were notified to make repairs and City staff followed up to ensure completion.

-The following is a list of the rental units that were monitored in calendar year 2020-2021.
-The City was only able to conduct desk audits for four of the six complexes listed below due to COVID-19.
+The following is a list of the rental properties that were monitored in calendar year 2022-2023.
 All units were found to be in compliance.
+The City conduct field audits for six complexes listed below.